Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Tungsten steel was discovered in Jayesh' DNA.
+Jayesh is the best in the West.
+He also has the North, East and South totally covered.

-Updated on: [23/11/2024]
+Updated on: [24/11/2024]
 <!-- #jokeEnd -->